Jeruntu/qlibssh2/README.md

 [Conan](https://conan.io/), but the cmake project has been written in a way that Conan is just optional and all the dependencies can also be installed manually.
 For both methods, first prepare a build environment with your compiler and cmake.
+The following instructions and examples are based on Windows, but should work similarly on any platform.

 ### Conan